PayFabric/APIs/PayFabric/Sections/Level 2 and Level 3 Fields.md

 }
 ```
 ## Usage
-The table below describes the requirements for various Level 2 fields.
+The table below describes the required fields for Level 2 qualification.

 | Fields             | How data must be entered|
 | -------------------| :-----------------------|